 The CHIRP ClearVü and SideVü transducer provide near-photographic imagery of the fish and other objects under the bottom of the boat.
 The CHIRP sonar offers a broad frequency range to create clear, crisp and fish targets inches apart.

 Furthermore, you can also use the traditional sonar format for vertical or ice fishing adventures.
 The internal GPS unit handles tracking and marks waypoints that help you to trach locations and fish holes for future purposes.
-The case is waterproof to IPX7 standards.
+Hence, the case is waterproof to IPX7 standards.

 - Compact, portable